-- 2.4.
+- 7.4.
 The student or parent/carer should contact Durham Sixth Form Centre's Attendance Officer on the morning of absence with a reason for absence.
 This reason must be a specific one.
-For instance, "feeling unwell" will not be considered appropriate and would thus be challenged accordingly. - 2.5.
+For instance, "feeling unwell" will not be considered appropriate and would thus be challenged accordingly. - 7.5.
 The Attendance Officer can be contacted by email at: studentabsence@durhamsixthformcentre.org.uk or by telephone on 0191 3830708.
-The student or parent/carer should try to give some indication about the length of absence so this information can be shared with the appropriate members of staff. - 2.6.
-If a student becomes ill whilst at the Academy and needs to go home early, they must liaise with their Progress Tutor in order to sign out and ascertain the reason for leaving.
+The student or parent/carer should try to give some indication about the length of absence so this information can be shared with the appropriate members of staff.
+Alternatively, a student and/or their parent/carer can inform us of their absence via the DSFC app using the report absence feature. - 7.6.
+If a student becomes ill whilst at the school and needs to go home early, they must liaise with their Progress Tutor in order to sign out and ascertain the reason for leaving.
 If the student is unable to speak to their Progress Tutor, they must sign out at Student Reception in the Resource Centre.
-Failure to do so will mean the absence is not authorised. - 2.7.
+Failure to do so will mean the absence is not authorised. - 7.7.
 Where we have concerns about a student's attendance and/or if patterns of non-attendance begin to emerge, we will remove the option where students are able to 'self-certify' non-attendance.
 In such situations, the parent/carer of the student will have to contact the Attendance Officer to inform them of the absence as well as give a suitable reason.

-Leave of Absence
+Leave of absence

-- 2.8.
-For a known absence (funeral, interview, open day, specialist medical appointment etc.) a blue Leave of Absence form must be completed in advance and handed in to the Attendance Officer.
+7.8.
+For a known absence (funeral, interview, open day, specialist medical appointment etc.) a blue Leave of Absence form must be completed in advance and handed in to the relevant Progress Tutor.
 These can be obtained from Student Reception.
-In order for this absence to be authorised, the student must provide appropriate evidence. - 2.9.
+In order for this absence to be authorised, the student must provide appropriate evidence.

+7.9.
 Routine doctor and dentist appointments and driving lessons must not be organised during a student's timetabled commitments.
-Such appointments should be made during a student's non-contact periods, after the end of the Academy day or during holidays periods.
+Such appointments should be made during a student's non-contact periods, after the end of the school day or during holidays periods.